-If you live in cold states then you have to worry about the accumulation of snow on your roof.
+If you live in cold states, then you have to worry about the accumulation of snow on your roof in the wintertime.
 So, the common misconception is that warm states pose fewer roof related problems.
-Well, the residents in Southern and West coast states would be very lucky then but the truth is each weather conditions bring its challenges.
+Well, the residents in Southern and West coast states would be very lucky then, but the truth is each weather condition bring its challenges.

-The warmer states tend to be humid and humidity causes mold and algae to grow on your roof.
-If you live in one of such states then you have probably noticed discoloration or some black streaks on your roof.
+The warmer states tend to be humid, and humidity causes mold and algae to grow on your roof.
+If you live in one of those states, then you have probably noticed discoloration or some black streaks on your roof.
 In worse cases, you can also see fuzzy brown or green fungal growth on your roof tiles.
 All of these mean that your roof is under a mold attack and if you don’t want your whole roof to look like that, then you have to act quick.

 This article will help you learn more about mold and other such treats and how to remove them.

 A lot of homeowners often use algae and mold interchangeable but in reality, they are different things and require different approach.
 Let’s start with algae.

 Algae is usually black and green, and it is caused by rooftop moisture, which spreads and becomes algae.
 It can also come from your gutters because that is where the water is.
 Dampness and humidity trigger it even more.
 If you let the algae grow then it will eventually rot your roof and the repairs won’t help you anymore, you will have to replace it altogether.

 Algae is not always viewed as a bad thing though.
 In some instances, it gives the roof a nice mysterious look.
 Algae is natural in its essence, so sometimes if the circumstances allow, property owners let it grow.
 Of course, in that case, they have to look after it to make sure it doesn’t lead the roof to fall off.